rawstor/rawstor_ost/README.md

 Socket successfully created..
 connected to the server..
 Sent request to set objid, res:36
+Response from Server: cmd:0 res:0
 Read data?
 Sent request read command, res:14
+Response from Server: cmd:1 res:100
+Response from Server data:
-From Server : **The Project Gutenberg Etext of A Child's History of England**
+**The Project Gutenberg Etext of A Child's History of England**
 #11 in our series by Charles Dicken
 Retry?
 ```